Professor Cullen Lecture Notes

 Types of queues include:

-BOUNDED QUEUES which are of fixed length such as the "pipe queue" and "circular queue" and
+BOUNDED QUEUES which are of fixed length such as the "pipe queue" and "circular queue" .

 UNBOUNDED QUEUES which can expand or contract, such as the "linked queue".

-A PRIORITY QUEUE has all the attributes of the standard QUEUE with the added capability that items can be inserted into the structure at any position (prioritizing).
+A PRIORITY QUEUE has all the attributes of the standard QUEUE with the added capability that items can be inserted into, (or removed from), the structure at any position (prioritizing).

-This violates the strict definition of a queue.
+This attribute does violate the strict definition of a queue.

 LISTS

-A LIST is an ordered array.
-Order is usually imposed on the array by linkages to another node of the array.
+A LIST is an ordered set of elements.
+Order is imposed on the list by linkages to another node of the data structure.
 Lists differ from arrays in that they are not necessarily arranged in contiguous storage locations.
+The next element may appear anywhere in storage.

-Lists have a disadvantage compared to Arrays in that to access an element stored in a List you must traverse the structure by following the linkages; whereas Arrays permit direct random addressability.
+Lists have a disadvantage compared to Arrays in that to access an element stored in a List you must traverse the structure by following the linkages; whereas the Array index permit direct random addressability.

 Lists have an advantage over Arrays when inserting or removing a node from other than the structure's endpoints.
 Only a simple adjustment of the linkage pointers is required.

-A LINKED LIST is an ordered array that is logically connected where each record is linked to the next by a single pointer.
+A LINKED LIST is an ordered set of related elements that are logically connected where each record is linked to the next by a single pointer.

-A DOUBLE LINKED LIST is an ordered array that is logically connected where each record is linked to the next and the previous by a pointer.
+A DOUBLE LINKED LIST is an ordered set of related elements that are logically connected where each record is linked to the next and the previous elements by a pointer.

 Chapter 5